p-brito/prisma/README.md

 - First and if you do not have an account create one [here](https://www.mongodb.com/cloud/atlas/signup).

-- Create you organization and after that your project.
+- Create your organization and after that your project.

 - Create a cluster.
 ![Create a cluster](assets/mongodb_createCluster.gif)